 This document has been prepared to help provide you with information NoviSkin’s GentleMax (GMax) Laser Hair Removal treatment from Candela, its risks, and alternative treatments.
 It is important that you read this information carefully and completely.

-Laser hair removal is the use of laser energy to produce long-term hair reduction.
+Laser hair removal treatment is the use of laser energy to produce long-term hair reduction.
 Each pulse of laser light removes the unwanted hair in the desired region.
 Every hair goes through 3 phases:

 Anagen Phase (active) – growth is active and melanin is being produced in the hair bulb at the base of the hair.